marcinzatorski/enterprise-transformation-dashboard/README.md

 # Enterprise Transformation Portfolio Dashboard

 An interactive, executive-level dashboard for a multi-year enterprise transformation programme (July 2026 – December 2028).
-It presents programme health, RAG status, a portfolio roadmap, items that need attention, the technology landscape and framework alignment across 15 transformation projects.
+It presents programme health, RAG status, a portfolio roadmap with key milestones, a programme status summary and a project portfolio with detailed project status reports across 15 transformation projects.
 The projects cover identity, security, infrastructure, network, cloud, service management, data, business applications, customer experience, business operations and the IT operating model.

 It is a static site: HTML, CSS and vanilla JavaScript, with no build step, backend or framework.
 It runs on GitHub Pages as-is.